Can you get high on Concerta?

 Help for Concerta abuse

 If you think that you have a problem with Concerta, you probably do.
 And you need to get help.
 This is because Concerta abuse can cause life-threatening complications, especially if taken by snorting or injecting pills.
 But help for Concerta addiction is available.
 Treatment for Concerta addiction involves medical detox followed by behavioral therapies to help cope with stress and resist the urge to take Concerta.
-Check to see if there are any stimulant abuse treatment centers or support groups in your area – They’ll be able to provide you the help you need to quit.

 Getting high on Concerta questions

 Do you still have questions about getting high on Concerta?
 Please leave your questions and comments below.
 We will be happy to try to answer your questions with a personal and prompt response.